tamtran4869/E-commerce-analysis/Traffic_source_analysis.md

 (It could be bidding down for mobile devices, or there is an inverse relationship with desktop sessions).

 ## Question 5
-For further investigation into the SEM channels, the company also wants to optimise the platforms.
+For further investigation into the search engine marketing (SEM) channels, the company also wants to optimise the platforms.
-Compare 2 SEM platforms Google & Bing, by conversion rate slicing by device type.
+Compare 2 SEM platforms gsearch and bsearch by conversion rate slicing by device type.

 _Received date: Dec 01, 2012_